-To start looking for your best fit, head over to Narrowing Your Choices.
+To start looking for your best fit, head over to Research Your Options.

 - Do U.S. universities know what CEGEPs are?Some do and some don’t.
 Universities with a large number of Canadians are very aware of CEGEPs.
 You know if a university has a large number of Canadian applicants if they have an international admissions officer that only works with Canada (examples: NYU, Harvard, UPenn).

 It is a great idea to reach out to a university and let them know that you are interested in more information about their programs.
 In that email, let the admissions officer know that you attend a CEGEP, and ask them if they need more information on what a CEGEP is.
 You can direct them to the EducationUSA CEGEP page for more information or to your Guidance Counselor.
 It is suggested that your Guidance Counselor describes what a CEGEP is and how the grading system works in their letter of recommendation to the universities you are applying to.